 Pedda Panduga – Andhra Pradesh and Telangana

-In Andhra Pradesh, Makar Sankranti is also termed as Pedda Panduga.
-Telegu women decorate the entrance of their houses with Rangoli or Muggu and prepare traditional Telegu food and sweets such as bobatullu, paramannam, pulihora, ariselu, etc. In many villages, you would spot a decorated bull (gangireddu) with its master, accompanied by a flute and drum as they visit one door to another.
+In Andhra Pradesh, Makar Sankranti is also termed Pedda Panduga.
+Telegu women decorate the entrance of their houses with Rangoli or Muggu and prepare traditional Telegu food and sweets such as bobatullu, paramannam, pulihora, ariselu, etc. In many villages, you would spot a decorated bull (gangireddu) with its master, accompanied by a flute and drum, as they visit one door to another.

 Poush Sankranti – West Bengal